 There were some exceptional performances during the show.
 As I previously noted, Eminem was great, as were Gaga and M.I.A.
 The performers who gained their fame on YouTube–such as Lindsey Stirling and CDZA–showed why so many people flock to their videos.

-A show with all of these performers (mainstream and born-and-bred YouTube talent) as the stars could’ve worked much better; instead, the YTMAs will be most remembered for Schwartzman and Watts’ peculiar hosting segments.
+A show with all of these performers (both mainstream and born-and-bred YouTube talent) as the stars could’ve worked much better; instead, the YTMAs will be most remembered for Schwartzman and Watts’ peculiar hosting segments.
 Which brings me to the most important point:

 Getting experimental on a big stage is detrimental to the YouTube community